snehilvj/dmc-docs/docs/richtexteditor/richtexteditor.md

 ### Placeholder

-To use the placeholder, include (at least) the following extensions:
+To use the placeholder or change the placeholder default text, include (at least) the following extensions:

 ```python